 The Public Libraries of Shelby County consists of fourteen libraries: the headquarters library, eleven member libraries, two branches, and one member-branch library.

 Eleven of these libraries are located in and supported by the following municipalities:

 Alabaster (Albert L. Scott Library), Calera (Roy Downs Memorial Library), Chelsea (Chelsea Public Library), Columbiana (Columbiana Public Library), Harpersville (Harpersville Public Library), Helena (Jane B. Holmes Library), Montevallo (Parnell Memorial Library), Pelham (Pelham Public Library), Vincent (Vincent McGraw Public Library), Westover (Westover Public Library) and Wilsonville (Vernice Stoudenmire Public Library).

 The North Shelby Library, is located in a legally established library district and is supported by fees levied by that district.
-The Mount Laurel Library is a branch of the North Shelby Library and is supported by the district library.
+The Mt Laurel Library is a branch of the North Shelby Library and is supported by the district library.

 The final library, the Mildred B. Harrison Library, is the system headquarters for the county.